rundeck/rundeck/docs/en/api/rundeck-api.md

 * `argString`: Arguments to pass to the script when executed.
 * `nodeThreadcount`: threadcount to use
 * `nodeKeepgoing`: if "true", continue executing on other nodes even if some fail.
+* `asUser` : specifies a username identifying the user who ran the script.
+Requires `runAs` permission.

 Node filter parameters as described under [Using Node Filters](#using-node-filters)